 The Romans were now expelled from the country along the rivers Maas, Waal, and Rhine.
 The cavalry base at the Kops Plateau is the only Roman camp that has no burning layer, which suggests that the Romans were able to keep it, and still controlled the Waal crossing near Nijmegen.

 Up till now, the war had, on the Roman side, been waged by auxiliaries: lightly-armed troops that were recruited among the native population and were no match for the Batavians, who were in the majority.
 Flaccus' reply to their defeat was to send in the legions, heavily-armed infantry men.
 The Fifth Legion Alaudae and the Fifteenth Legion Primigenia left their base at Xanten, together with three auxiliary units: Ubians from modern Cologne, Trevirans from modern Trier, and a Batavian squadron.
 Flaccus and the commander of the expeditionary force, a senator named Munius Lupercus, may have had their doubts about the Batavian squadron, but they knew that it was commanded by a personal enemy of Julius Civilis, a man named Claudius Labeo, and they decided to rely upon his word.
 Late August, the legions invaded the Island of the Batavians.
-Somewhere north of Nijmegen, they encountered the Batavian army.
+Somewhere near Nijmegen, they encountered the Batavian army.

 Near Civilis were massed the captured Roman standards: his men were to have their eyes fixed upon the newly-won trophies while their enemies were demoralized by the recollection of defeat.
 He also caused his mothers and sisters, accompanied by the wives and young children of all his men, to take up their station in the rear as a spur to victory or a reproach to the routed.
 Then the battle chant of the warriors and the shrill wailing of the women rang out over the host, evoking in response only a feeble cheer from the legions and auxiliary units.
 The Roman left front was soon exposed by the defection of the Batavian cavalry regiment, which immediately turned about to face us.
 But in this frightening situation the legionaries kept their arms and ranks intact.
 The Ubian and Treviran auxiliaries disgraced themselves by stampeding over the countryside in wild flight.
 Against them the Batavians directed the brunt of their attack, which gave the legions a breathing-space in which to get back to the camp called Vetera [i.e., Xanten].note[Tacitus, Histories, 4.18; tr.
 Kenneth Wellesley.]